AnastasiaKarpenko/KotlinBasics/README.md

 - also the ability to copy objects nad override the properties if needed
 - any of these methods can be overriden by override keyword.

+Enum classes

+- We can add a value to enum class (in the constructor)